shzhe02/cornerboxes/content/misc/exchange/5/index.md

 I got allocated to... none of them.

 However~ there was a little box I ticked during my application, specifying that I do not mind being assigned to some other room if I got rejected by all my options.
 This led me to stay in Pioneer House!
-But, it's a non-aircon room... (non-aircon tales coming later)
+But, it's a non-aircon room...

 The rent for staying at Pioneer House (will be abbreviated to PH from now on) was 135 SGD/week, which had to be paid upfront.
 My stay was from 12th of January to 12th of May, totaling 17 weeks and 2 days, hence it cost 2,312 SGD (1,584 Euros as of 11th July).
 However, that was only for the stay starting on the 14th of January.
 To stay from the 12th to the 14th, I had to apply for early check-in, costing 58.29 SGD (39.94 Euros as of 11th July).